sebas-pushtechnology/diffusion-tutorials/redis-integration/README.md

 ## Connecting to diffusion

 In the previous section, we described how the different Web Application Services interact.
-Now we'll describe, how the Diffusion Service interacts with the Diffusion Client to Consumer and Publish through it.
+Now we'll describe, how the Diffusion Service interacts with the Diffusion Client to Consume and Publish through it.
 Connecting is very easy, read the comments in code to understand what it does.

 ### Functions in DiffusionService